• Home

 Chronic Illnesses: Diabetes Type I & II, Hypertension, Kidney Disease, Celiac and Heart Disease

-Diabulimia is an eating disorder where a person with type 1 diabetes deliberately restricts their insulin to lose weight or when a person with type II diabetes allows their blood sugars to run alarmingly high.
-As a consequence of this dangerous method of weight loss, people with Diabulimia experience out of control blood sugars and can develop a number of serious and potentially life-threatening medical complications.
-Even though the medical complications that can result from Diabulimia are severe, people will often not even consider treatment because they don’t realize they have an eating disorder.
-Primary care doctors and other healthcare professionals sometimes can make the mistake of assuming their patient is taking his or her insulin as recommended.
-Those suffering may be experiencing feelings of shame, guilt, and sadness and as a result may have trouble opening up to health-care providers about their eating disorder behaviors.
-Getting help for Diabulimia can help prevent these issues and allow you to live a healthier, fuller life.
+Diabulimia is an eating disorder where a person with type 1 diabetes deliberately restricts their insulin to lose weight, similar to the behaviors seen in anorexia nervosa treatment cases, or when a person with type II diabetes allows their blood sugars to run alarmingly high.
+As a consequence of this dangerous method of weight loss, individuals with Diabulimia experience out-of-control blood sugars and can develop a number of serious and potentially life-threatening medical complications.
+Even though the medical complications that can result from Diabulimia are severe, many people often do not consider treatment because they don’t realize they have an eating disorder.
+Primary care doctors and other healthcare professionals may mistakenly assume their patient is taking insulin as recommended.
+Those suffering may experience feelings of shame, guilt, and sadness, which can lead to difficulties in discussing their eating disorder behaviors, including avoidant restrictive food intake.
+Getting help for Diabulimia treatment can prevent these issues and allow you to live a healthier, fuller life.

-As a team of eating disorder specialists led by an Inclusive Eating Disorder Specialist Registered Dietitian (IEDS), we understand and have experience with the intricacies of Type 1 Diabetes alongside struggles from an eating disorder and body image issues.
-Therapy and treatment interventions must be flexible and effectively address the needs for both diabetes and the eating disorder at the same time.
-Treatment takes time and will be a gradual process.
-Once in recovery though, you will absolutely be able to enjoy a fulfilling and productive life.
+As a team of eating disorder specialists led by an Inclusive Eating Disorder Specialist Registered Dietitian (IEDS), we understand the complexities of Type 1 Diabetes alongside the struggles of an eating disorder and body image issues.
+Our approach includes therapy and treatment interventions that are flexible and effectively address the needs of both diabetes and the eating disorder at the same time, similar to the support provided in bulimia nervosa support programs.
+Treatment takes time and is a gradual process.
+However, once in recovery, you will absolutely be able to enjoy a fulfilling and productive life, with options for binge eating disorder help if needed.

 Chronic Illnesses: Diabetes Type I & II, Hypertension, Kidney Disease, Celiac and Heart Disease